-4.8 New standards and interpretations not yet adopted
+3.8.
+New standards and interpretations not yet adopted

-A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 April 2023 and earlier application is permitted; however, the Company has not early adopted the new or amended standards and interpretations in preparing these financial statements.
+A number of new accounting standards and amendments to standards are effective for annual periods beginning after 1 April 2024 and earlier application is permitted; however, the Company has not early adopted the new or amended standards and interpretations in preparing these financial statements.